Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Visit the Red Seal site’s preparation guide section for more information on what you need to study or contact a local school that offers Red Seal trades programs for exam preparation to find out if a prep course is right for you.

-If you aren’t yet convinced of the benefits of Red Seal certification, here are a few of the reasons people take the exam and earn their certification:
+If you aren’t yet convinced of the benefits of Red Seal Endorsement, here are a few of the reasons people take the exam and earn their certification:

 – You will have recognition of your status as a skilled and employable tradesperson.
 There is something about saying you are “Red Seal certified” in that people appreciate the value in the designation.
 It’s a way to prove accomplishments, status and worth in your trade without explaining all the education, testing and hours of experience.